jeffhandley/strickland/README.md

 Succeeds for truthy values and fails on falsy values.
 The only validator to fail on falsy values.

+#### value(min, max, props)
+Succeeds when a number, string, or date is either an exact value or within a range.

+* If only a min is provided, or the max provided is less than or equal to the min, the value must match the min exactly to be valid
+* If both a min and max are provided and the max is greater than the min, the length must be within the min/max range

+#### minvalue(min, props)
+Succeeds when a number, string, or date is at least the specified min.

+#### maxvalue(max, props)
+Succeeds when a number, string, or date is at most the specified min.

 #### length(min, max, props)
-The length property of a string, array, or object is either an exact value or within a range.
+Succceds when the length property of a string, array, or object is either an exact value or within a range.

 * If only a min is provided, or the max provided is less than or equal to the min, the length must match the min exactly to be valid
 * If both a min and max are provided and the max is greater than the min, the length must be within the min/max range

 #### minlength(min, props)
-The length property of a string, array, or object is not less than the specified min.
+Succeeds when the length property of a string, array, or object is at least the specified min.

 #### maxlength(max, props)
-The length property of a string, array, or object is not more than the specified max.
+Succeeds when the length property of a string, array, or object is at most the specified max.

-#### value(min, max, props)
-A number, string, or date is either an exact value or within a range.

-* If only a min is provided, or the max provided is less than or equal to the min, the value must match the min exactly to be valid
-* If both a min and max are provided and the max is greater than the min, the length must be within the min/max range

-#### minvalue(min, props)
-A number, string, or date is not less than the specified min.

-#### maxvalue(max, props)
-A number, string, or date is not more than the specified max.